• Skip to primary navigation

 Instructions

-• In a mixing bowl, combine oats, rice flour, raw sugar and coconut
+• In a mixing bowl, combine wheat free oats, rice flour, raw sugar and desiccated coconut.

-• Pour the frothy mixture over dry ingredients, and combine all ingredients until a crumbly dough has formed.
+• Pour the wet mixture into the dry ingredients and stir until a crumbly dough forms and comes together when pressed.

 Video